 - What are we fighting about most?
 OR What is the “elephant in the room” that we are avoiding?

-Process all of this with another adult before you address it with your child, because the best way for you to help your child is to recognize that withdrawal is not a rejection of you, but an invitation to find another way of relating to your child.
+Process all of this with another adult before you address it with your child.
+The best way for you to help your child is to recognize that withdrawal is not a rejection of you, but an invitation to find another way of relating to your child.
 This situation requires you to tap into your parent side instead of your childlike, reactionary side.
 Your child needs you to be strong and stable for them.

 Your child needs to hear things like: